Seagate Technology (NASDAQ:STX) Updates Q1 2022 Earnings Guidance

-In related news, CEO William D. Mosley sold 77,754 shares of Seagate Technology stock in a transaction dated Monday, May 3rd.
-The stock was sold at an average price of $92.49, for a total transaction of $7,191,467.46.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Stephen J. Luczo sold 100,000 shares of Seagate Technology stock in a transaction dated Monday, April 26th.
-The stock was sold at an average price of $92.13, for a total value of $9,213,000.00.
+In related news, CEO William D. Mosley sold 77,754 shares of the company’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $92.49, for a total value of $7,191,467.46.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director Edward J. Zander sold 12,043 shares of the company’s stock in a transaction that occurred on Thursday, June 10th.
+The shares were sold at an average price of $97.58, for a total value of $1,175,155.94.
+Following the completion of the sale, the director now owns 20,175 shares in the company, valued at approximately $1,968,676.50.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 214,322 shares of company stock valued at $19,926,666.
-Company insiders own 0.97% of the company’s stock.
+Insiders sold 114,322 shares of company stock valued at $10,713,666 over the last quarter.
+0.97% of the stock is currently owned by corporate insiders.

 Seagate Technology Holdings plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 The company offers hard disk and solid state drives, including serial advanced technology attachment, serial attached SCSI, and non-volatile memory express products; solid state hybrid drives; and storage subsystems.